nexcess/magento-turpentine/README.md

  TTLs
  - Add support for caching in the admin section
  - Re-add Varnish 2.1.x support
- - More tightly integrate with the Magento admin interface, in theory the Varnish Management page can go away entirely
  - SSL support through [Pound](http://www.apsis.ch/pound)

 ## Known Issues